mkrupczak3/T-LSTM/README.md

 In addition, using T-LSTM's with Generative Adversarial Networks (GANs) could allow for extremely powerful predictive capability on many different kinds of real world data (e.g. stocks, etc.).

-IQVIA seems to have the most advanced research and usage with this technology so far.
+IQVIA seems to have the most advanced research and usage with this technology of those publicly publishing so far.

 More info: